 ICES advised in 2005 real-time management of this Norway pout stock.
 In previous years, the advice was produced in relation to a precautionary TAC, which was set to 198 000 t in the EC zone and 50 000 t in the Norwegian zone.
 On basis of the real-time management advice from ICES, EU and Norway agreed to close the directed Norway pout fishery in 2005, first part of 2006, all of 2007 and in first part of 2011 and 2012.
 In 2005 and 2007, the TAC was 0 in the EC zone and 5000 t in the Norwegian zone, the latter to allow for bycatches of Norway pout in the directed Norwegian blue whiting fishery.
-(ICES 2023a).
-This situation shows that, historically, Commercial fishery removals have been prohibited when the stock has been estimated to be below the limit reference point.
+(ICES 2024a).
+Also, the actual advice is zero catch, which demonstrates that historically and up today, commercial fishery removals are prohibited when the stock has been estimated, or it is in danger, to be below the limit reference point.